-As Chair of the Committee on International Justice and Peace of the United States Conference of Catholic Bishops, I write to express my support for the Senate Bill 2551, the Genocide and Atrocities Prevention Act of 2016 (GAPA) and appropriations to carry out conflict management and mitigation programs.
-Throughout its history, the Church has promoted justice as a way to foster peace, reconciliation between perpetrators and victims of conflict, and integral human development to promote long-term social cohesion.
+As Chair of the Committee on International Justice and Peace of the United States Conference of Catholic Bishops, I write to express support for the Senate Bill 1158, the Elie Wiesel Genocide and Atrocities Prevention Act of 2017 (GAPA) and for appropriations to implement conflict management and mitigation programs.
+Throughout its history, the Church has promoted justice reconciliation between perpetrators and victims of conflict, and integral human development as ways to promote long-term social cohesion and peace.
 In Evangelii Gaudium, Pope Francis captures this vision of a peaceful society: